HistoryPalette: Supporting Exploration and Reuse of Past Alternatives in Image Generation and Editing: User Studies of

 \section{User Studies of \system{}}

-We conducted user studies to evaluate how \system{} supports people in using a history of generated artifacts for reuse and communication in creative workflows that use generation.
-We aimed to assess how participants created their composition with new generations vs. reusing history (\textbf{RQ1}), understand how participants used new history organization (concept and position palette) vs. existing history features (time palette and version timeline) (\textbf{RQ2}), and assess if organizing the history could facilitate project collaboration with others (\textbf{RQ3}).
+We conducted two user studies to evaluate how \system{} supports people in using a history of generated artifacts for reuse and communication in generative image composition workflows.
 In summary, we aimed to assess:

 \begin{itemize} \item[\textbf{RQ1}] \textbf{History Reuse.} How do people use \textit{new generations} vs. a \textit{history of generations} to create compositions in \system{}? \item[\textbf{RQ2}] \textbf{Organization.} How do people use \textit{linear} (time palette) vs. \textit{non-linear} (concept and position palette) local alternatives?
 How do people use \textit{local} vs. \textit{global} alternatives? \item[\textbf{RQ3}] \textbf{Collaboration.} Does \system{} support the use of project history for communication and collaboration? \end{itemize}